AlexanderSouthan/pyPreprocessing/README.md

 Data can be extended on the edges by point mirroring to reduce smoothing artifacts.
 Data output has the same dimensions like the input.
-In case of unevenly spaced data, a possibility to interpolate the data to even spacing is given that should be used.
+In case of unevenly spaced data, a possibility to interpolate the data to even spacing is given that should be used, and either the interpolated dataset is returned or the dataset is brought back to its original dimensions.
 Currently implemented methods are:
 * Savitzky-Golay
 * Moving median
 * Smoothing based on principal component analysis